Year End Clearance

 Cons

-• Back up camera has distortion
+• Backup camera distortion

 • Rear seat doesn’t fold flat

-• Ventilated seat fan is loud
+• Ventilated seat fan noise

 2024 Toyota Tacoma